Calibrating Models to Data

 Multiple shooting is a calibration algorithm in which we split the solves of the model equations in several parts, as it can be easier to avoid local minima if we fit the individual segments and them match them up.
 The number of groups can be controlled via the trajectories

 keyword argument.
 The initial conditions between the segments are added to the optimization as extra hidden parameters that have to be fit.
 The continuity of the resulting solution ensemble is enforced using a continuity penalty between segments.
-The continuity loss function can be changed via continuitylossfun

-, defaulting to l2loss
+, defaulting to squaredl2loss

 and the penalty used for the continuity is weighted via a the continuitylossweight